Home and Community Care (HACC) Program-funded services must meet certain standards.

-- privacy and confidentiality, and to be able to access their personal information kept by Aged Services
+- access personal information kept by Aged Services

-- respect the human worth, dignity, culture and lifestyle of the service staff and other clients
+- respect the dignity, culture and lifestyle of staff and other clients

-- take responsibility for the results of any decision made with Aged Services staff about their care
+- take responsibility for care decisions made with Aged Services staff

-- support and co-operate with staff from Aged Services to assist and provide services
+- support and cooperate with Aged Services to help them provide services safely, and

-- provide a safe work environment for staff and help them to provide services safely.
+- provide a safe work environment for staff.

 Aged Services responsibilities